j-euler/adaq-doc/docs/source/installation.rst

 ============

 ADAQ requires a local installation, ideally in a location where the data does not have to be moved later.
-For example, a interfacable storage archive.
+For example, an interfaceable storage archive.

 .. _httk: